TCPA consent: The complete guide for marketers

 This type of consent must specify the receiver’s phone number and include their electronic signature, which can also just be a button affirming the agreement.

-Why is it important to be TCPA compliant?
+Why is it important to comply with the TCPA consent agreement?

 Violating the TCPA can result in a fine ranging from $500 to $1,500 per violation.
 But that’s not all!